Checkmk/checkmk/doc/documentation/arch-comp-gui-metrics.rst

 deliver metrics which represent a common concept, e.g. "RAM used", yet they are not equally named across all check-plugins.
 In order to reunify this non-standardized names the metric translations subsystem exists.
-Its duty relies on renaming and rescaling metric names and values from individual check-plugins outputs into their canonical name, and scale.
+Its duty relies on renaming and re-scaling metric names and values from individual check-plugins outputs into their canonical name, and scale.
 From there on the Metric System can use defined metric names & unit for an homogeneous display.
-This was enough for simple display, once checkmk introduced bulk queries and statistical analysis of metrics, metrics names within check-plugin had to be unified and thus an extra metric-merge utility enhanced the translation system.
+This was enough for simple display, once Checkmk introduced bulk queries and statistical analysis of metrics, metrics names within check-plugin had to be unified and thus an extra metric-merge utility enhanced the translation system.
 It allows to rename the old metric-name on the check-plugin yet still allow the GUI to